Bolton School Senior Boys

-The admissions process for Bolton School Boys' Division is overseen and managed by the Deputy Head (Admissions and Achievement), Dr Fraser Mullins and the Admissions Registrar, Mrs Susan Yates.
-They can be contacted at School at any point should you wish to discuss any element of entry to the Boys' Senior School (telephone: 01204 840201).
+The admissions process for Bolton School Boys' Division is overseen and managed by the Deputy Head (Admissions and Achievement), Dr Fraser Mullins, and the Admissions Registrar, Miss Angela Fenton.
+They can be contacted in School at any point should you wish to discuss any element of entry to the Boys' Senior School (telephone: 01204 840201).

 All applicants to the Boys' Division must complete an application form.
 This can be obtained in one of three ways:

 - or it can be ordered by contacting the Admissions Registrar on 01204 840201 (e-mail: email@example.com).

 The application form will provide us with various pieces of information, including your contact numbers and information about the applicant's current school.
 For older students, we shall also need to know which subjects he wishes to study.

 All applicants to Year 7 sit our Entrance Examination in the January before they wish to join the School.

 Our annual Year 7 Entrance Examination incorporates three multi-choice assessment papers: